Concordium/concordium-wallet-proxy/README.md

   - `aggregatedIndex`: the index up to which incoming amounts on the sender account have been combined during this operation.
   - `newIndex`: the index on the receiver's incomingAmounts that will be assigned to the transferred amount.
   - `newSelfEncryptedAmount`: the resulting self encrypted amount in the sender's account.
+  - in `v1` version if `type = encryptedAmountTransferWithMemo` then an additional field `memo` is present.
+It is a hex-encoded byte array.
 - The following fields are present if the transaction is a transfer to public transaction:
   - `transferSource`: account address of the source of the transfer
   - `amountAdded`: the plaintext of the amount that is added to the sender's public balance.